It would be an understatement to say life has been a blur over the course of the past week or so here at the ranch.

 There has been a boat load of things to do to position myself for the next act on the stage called our life.

-- Start and continue in earnest the search for another positon – work in progress!
+Start and continue in earnest the search for another position – work in progress!

 We all take things for granted, I am no exception when it comes to this.